YasinEhsan/CliniqueGo-HackEsteeLauder/README.md

 # Clinique Go

 **Overview**
 - This was my 14th Hackathon.
-This is my most accomplished hackathon project.
+Amongst my prevoius hackathons, this is the most accomplished, complete tech-stack.
 - I led all efforts on Firebase backend to talk between the client and kiosk iOS apps we built.
 - [My Final Demo (Youtube)](https://www.youtube.com/watch?v=vZXprBz4NVY)